 In addition, there was a day-long event on Saturday 18 January 2020 for all students to engage with aspects of writing relevant to their research and studies.
 There was something for everyone: essay writing for arts, humanities and social scientist undergraduates, writing in the sciences, creative writing, writing notes for dissertations, writing grant applications, writing bibliographies, plus a 'Shut up and Write' session for those who wanted get stuck into work again after the vacation.
 Thank you to all those who attended; we very much hope to offer another day of workshops in 2021.

 Distance Learning students are always welcome to contact the college to find how we can support your skills development.
 We offer bespoke 1-2-1 sessions with the Academic Skills Librarian when you are in Cambridge, can Zoom/Teams or respond by email and provide a range of online materials on the Wolfson College LibGuide.

 All workshops will be held online.
-You will be able to book online shortly and you will receive a link to the session in the confirmation email.
+Book a place by clicking on the title below; you will receive a link shortly before the session date.

 WolfWorks for new undergraduates

 |28 January 19:00-21:00||Writing Essays in the Social Sciences|

 |4 February 19:00-21:00||Writing Essays in the Arts and Humanities|